John Moran (composer)

-John Moran is an American composer, choreographer, and theater artist.
+John Moran (born 1965) is an American composer, choreographer, and theater artist.
 He has been called an "operatic trailblazer", and his works are variously described as "unconventional", "innovative", and difficult to categorize.
 His works bring together a variety of mediums, including recorded music, spoken word, choreography and dance, mime, lip syncing, and video.
 Additionally, his works have featured a range of performers, including actors Uma Thurman and Julia Stiles, as well as singer Iggy Pop, and poet Allen Ginsberg.

 Early life and education

 John Moran was born in Lincoln, Nebraska, in 1965.
 He lacks a formal education in composition and in fact never graduated from high school.
 He unsuccessfully attempted to study informally at the University of Nebraska–Lincoln, where his father was the assistant dean of arts and sciences.
 But he knew he was drawn to composition and given his experience singing children's parts in operas.
 When the Philip Glass Ensemble was performing in town, Moran called all the Lincoln-area hotels until he found out where Glass was staying.
 According to Glass, "this skinny kid came up and gave me a tape, like all the skinny kids with tapes do, and, believe it or not, I listen to them, at least in a haphazard way.
 And I was struck right away.
 This was a born theater creator, even at that age, which was about 20".

 He moved to New York City in 1988 at age 23, where he befriended and became the protege of the composer Philip Glass.
 He debuted his first opera the same year, in 1988.